Strange World (film)

-Strange World draws inspiration from pulp magazines, Journey to the Center of the Earth (1864), Fantastic Voyage (1966), Jurassic Park (1993) and King Kong (1933).
+The film was directed by Don Hall, and written by Qui Nguyen.
+Hall first conceived Strange World in 2017.
+It drew inspiration from pulp magazines, Journey to the Center of the Earth (1864), Fantastic Voyage (1966), Jurassic Park (1993) and King Kong (1933).
 To communicate non-verbally, several animators worked to create the movement of the character Splat.
-While the film is predominately CGI, the film does incorporate 2D animation from Randy Haycock, with additional 2D animation by Eric Goldberg and Mark Henn in certain scenes.
+While the film is predominantly CGI, the film incorporates 2D animation from Randy Haycock, with additional 2D animation by Eric Goldberg and Mark Henn in certain scenes.
+Henry Jackman provided the musical score.
+The film introduced Disney's first openly LGBTQ lead character, leading to the film being pulled from theatrical release in some regions.

-Strange World premiered at the El Capitan Theatre in Los Angeles on November 15, 2022, and was theatrically released in the United States on November 23.
-The film was noted for introducing Walt Disney Animation Studios' first openly LGBTQ lead character.
-It received generally positive reviews from critics, who praised the animation, visuals, and voice acting, but criticized the screenplay.
-The film was a box-office bomb, with projections of as much as a $147 million loss for Disney; it also being the first box-office bomb for Walt Disney Animation Studios since 2007’s Meet the Robinsons.
-However, it was a streaming hit on Disney+, where it became the number one film being streamed for 19 days.
+Strange World premiered at the El Capitan Theatre in Hollywood, Los Angeles, on November 15, 2022, and was released in the United States on November 23, by Walt Disney Pictures.
+It received generally positive reviews from critics but was a box-office bomb, grossing $74 million, with a projected loss of $197 million for Disney.